Conspiracy Theorists Flock To First Flat Earth International Conference In North Carolina

 How do flat-Earthers account for the overwhelming evidence showing that the planet is round?
 These conspiracy theorists reportedly believe that NASA and other government and scientific agencies have an agenda and that photographs we see are all actually staged so that those living on planet Earth will be kept in the dark for some unknown reason.

-The 2017 Flat Earth International Conference appears to be just the start of a small wave of flat-Earthers who refuse to be silenced, and the next conference to be held will be next November in 2018 in Denver, Colorado, where there will be an estimated 1,500 people attending.
+The 2017 Flat Earth International Conference appears to be just the start of a small wave of flat-Earthers who refuse to be silenced, and the next conference will be held next November in Denver, Colorado, where there will be an estimated 1,500 people attending.

 [Featured Image by NASA/Getty Images]